-At 31st March 2023 the Council held, £4m of bank investments at credit rating A+, £2m of bank investments at credit rating A-, £290k in a notice account with a bank with a credit rating of A+ and £8m with another Local Authorities all of which is repayable in April 2023. £4.065m classified as Cash and Cash Equivalents was held in AAA rated money market funds.
+At 31st March 2023 the Council held £2m of bank investments at credit rating A+, £2m of bank investments at credit rating A-, £1.15m of bank investments at credit rating A+ (which is in a call account so classified as Cash and Cash Equivalents), £2.94m classified as Cash and Cash Equivalents was held in AAA rated money market funds.
 There has been no significant increase in credit risk since initial recognition and no credit impairment.